 The recommended maximum number of medicines in the 'tetracycline-type antibiotics' category to be taken concurrently is usually one.
-Your list includes two medicines belonging to the 'tetracycline-type antibiotics' category:
+Your list includes one medicines belonging to the 'tetracycline-type antibiotics' category:

 Note: The benefits of taking this combination of medicines may outweigh any risks associated with therapeutic duplication.
 This information does not take the place of talking to your doctor.
 Always check with your healthcare provider to determine if any adjustments to your medications are needed.

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|